dongxiao0401/anisotropic_supervoxel/README.md

 The codes in this repository are under the GNU AFFERO GENERAL PUBLIC LICENSE as specified by the LICENSE file.

 # Cite
-If you find our code or paper useful, please consider citing

-Xiao Dong, Zhonggui Chen, Yong-Jin Liu, Junfeng Yao, and Xiaohu Guo, “GPU-based Supervoxel Generation with a Novel Anisotropic Metric,” IEEE Transactions on Image Processing, 2021.
+@article{donggpu,
+  title={GPU-based Supervoxel Generation with a Novel Anisotropic Metric}, author={Dong, Xiao and Chen, Zhonggui and Liu, Yong-Jin and Yao, Junfeng and Guo, Xiaohu}
+}